mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/README.md

 \
 SudoHide_1.28.5.apk

-Other modules some help some I might not did not fully test all:
+Other modules (some help, some I might not have fully tested):
 \
 reset-sensitive-props.zip
 \